QSA pricing

 How to negotiate with ControlScan

 For SAQ-tier products, negotiation room is similar to SecurityMetrics: minimal on direct-buyer pricing, more available on multi-year commitments and volume purchases.
 For mid-market QSA engagements, the negotiation room is wider.
-Bring a comparison quote from SecurityMetrics (for compact ROCs) or from a regional boutique (for engagements where ControlScan and the boutique are at parity capability), and ControlScan engagement managers will typically match down by 8 to 15 percent.
+Bring a comparison quote from SecurityMetrics (for compact ROCs) or from a regional boutique (for engagements where ControlScan and the boutique are at parity capability), and ask ControlScan to respond to it.
+A competing quote on an identical brief is the only leverage that reliably works, and it works because it is specific to your scope rather than to any published benchmark.

 For engagements where the buyer wants the VikingCloud adjacent-product cross-sell (continuous compliance monitoring, ASV scanning, breach response retainer), bundling these explicitly during contract negotiation produces materially better pricing than buying them post-engagement.
 The integrated proposal is where ControlScan's commercial advantage from the VikingCloud platform genuinely lands.